eddierangel/Computer-Science-One/Lecture 1.md

 An example of a simple program is calculator whose primary responsiblity would bet to carry out mathmatical tasks and calculations.
 A word processor program would be an example of a complex program whose feature set include formating text and inserting images into an electronic document.

+The main entry point of a program is typically a fucntion we define as main.

 ## Software Development Lifecycle